Wolt

-Wolt is a Finnish technology company known for its delivery platform for food and merchandise.
+Wolt Enterprises Oy, trading as Wolt, is a Finnish food delivery company known for its delivery platform for food and merchandise.
 On Wolt's apps (iOS and Android) or website, customers can order food and household goods from the platform's restaurant and merchant partners, and either pick up their order or have it delivered by the platform's courier partners.
 Wolt also runs its own chain of grocery stores called Wolt Market.
 Wolt is headquartered in Helsinki.

-In May 2022, Wolt was acquired by the American technology company DoorDash.
-DoorDash operates in 27 countries today, 23 of which are with the Wolt product and brand.
+In May 2022, Wolt was acquired by the American food delivery company DoorDash.
+Wolt continues to operate as a sub-brand of DoorDash in Europe and Asia, while DoorDash uses its own branding in North America and Australasia.

 History

 Wolt was founded in 2014 by 6 founders, including Miki Kuusi, the former CEO of Slush and CEO of Wolt.
-Kuusi is also responsible for DoorDash's business outside the US since May 2022, when DoorDash acquired Wolt.
+Kuusi has been responsible for DoorDash's business outside the US since May 2022, when DoorDash acquired Wolt.

-As of November 2022, Wolt operates in 23 countries and over 300 cities, including Helsinki, Tokyo, Tel Aviv and Berlin.
+As of May 2023, Wolt operates in 25 countries and over 300 cities, including Helsinki, Tokyo, and Berlin.
 Wolt has over 70,000 merchant partners, 150,000 courier partners and 20 million registered customers.
-Wolt has over 7,000 employees across its offices in 23 countries.
+Wolt has over 7,000 employees across its offices in 25 countries.

 In November 2021, it was announced that Wolt was being merged into DoorDash through an exchange of shares, giving Wolt shareholders a minority of shares in DoorDash for a deal worth US $8.1 billion.
 On 31 May 2022, the acquisition was completed.

 Before the DoorDash acquisition, Wolt raised $856M in funding from investors including ICONIQ Capital, Highland Europe, 83North, EQT Ventures, Tiger Global, DST Global, Prosus, KKR, Coatue, Inventure, Lifeline Ventures, Supercell founder & CEO Ilkka Paananen and Nokia Chairman Risto Siilasmaa, among others.

 Wolt was ranked second in the 2020 edition of the FT:1000 Europe's Fastest Growing Companies 2020 published by the Financial Times.

+In October 2024, Wolt announced the acquisition of Tazz, a Romanian food delivery platform previously owned by eMAG.
+The deal was finalized in early 2025 and allowed Wolt to expand its presence in Romania, integrating Tazz’s operations and network into its own platform.

+In June 2025, Wolt launched international campaign across 25 countries with popular membership program Wolt+, also featuring actor Owen Wilson as its first-ever brand ambassador.